 Recognized as the world’s first oceanarium and dolphinarium, many people in Florida and beyond say their first connection to dolphins was at Marineland.
 Generations of dedicated conservationists and scientists launched their illustrious research careers at this historic park.

 Through Marineland’s robust community outreach program, residents and global visitors from all walks of life have enjoyed learning about marine wildlife at this iconic institution.
 Marineland holds a unique and irreplaceable role for both the local community, as well as national and international visitors.
-As such, Marineland’s value as a historic community resource and cannot be measured in dollars alone.

 Notable scientists and conservationists who conducted research at Marineland through the decades.